-Prerequisites: IT 120 (may be taken concurrently); keyboarding speed of 20 cwpm using the "touch" method
+Prerequisites: IT 120 (may be taken concurrently); ENG 101 or minimum ACT score of 17 or minimum COMPASS reading score of 75 and COMPASS Writing score of 67; recommend keyboarding speed of 20 cwpm

 Students will develop an understanding of office technology careers as well as routine office skills including teamwork, information processing, reprographics, telecommunication, records management, customer service, ethics, and more.
 This is a service-learning course.